au-ts/libvmm/README.md

 or a guest root file system for developing your own system, you will probably have less friction on a Linux machine.

-Using `apt`:
+On Ubuntu/Debian:

 ```sh
 sudo apt update && sudo apt install -y make clang lld llvm qemu-system-arm device-tree-compiler
 ```

-Using Homebrew on macOS:
+On macOS:

-If you do not have Homebrew installed, you can do so [here](https://brew.sh/).
+If you do not have Homebrew installed, you can install it [here](https://brew.sh/).

 ```sh
 # Note that you should make sure that the LLVM tools are in your path after running